-When you use the CSI plug-in in ACK clusters, take note of the limits of the CSI plug-in and Alibaba Cloud storage services.
+When you use the CSI plug-in in ACK clusters, take note of the limits on the CSI plug-in and Alibaba Cloud storage services.

-- You can mount up to 15 disks as volumes on a node.
+- You can mount at most 15 disk volumes to a node.

-- You can provision a disk to only one pod as a volume.
+- You can provision a disk as a volume only for one pod.

-- You cannot mount disks of all types on all ECS instances.
+- You cannot mount disks of all types to ECS instances of all types.
 For more information, see Instance families.

 - You cannot mount or unmount subscription disks as volumes.

-- You can mount a disk only on an ECS instance that is in the same zone as the disk.
+- You can mount a disk only to an ECS instance in the same zone as the disk.

-- We recommend that you create StatefulSets instead of Deployments to use volumes that
+- We recommend that you create StatefulSets instead of Deployments to use disk volumes.

-- The minimum capacity of each volume is 20 GiB.
+- The minimum capacity of a disk volume is 20 GiB.

 - The number of NAS file systems that you can create is subject to a quota limit.
-To request a quota increase, Submit a ticket to the NAS team.
+To request the quota increase, Submit a ticket to the NAS team.

-OSS We recommend that you do not perform data write operations on volumes that are created from OSS buckets.
-Use other storage media for data write operations.Note OSS buckets are mounted by using ossfs, which is implemented as a filesystem in the user space (FUSE).
-The write performance is limited when you use OSS buckets as volumes.
-We recommend that you use other storage media as volumes in scenarios that require high write performance.
+OSS We recommend that you do not perform data write operations on OSS volumes.
+Use other storage media for data write operations.Note OSS volumes are mounted by using ossfs, which is implemented as a file system in user space (FUSE).
+The write performance is limited when you use OSS volumes.
+We recommend that you use other storage volumes in scenarios that require high write performance.
 CPFS

 - The CPFS driver is highly dependent on the OS kernel.
 After you deploy the CPFS environment, do not upgrade the OS kernel.